markdalgleish/reconomise/README.md

 Install Node.js first.

 Then install all the dependencies:

 `npm install`

 Then add your Sensis API Key:
-- Copy `sensis-apikey.example.js` and rename it to `sensis-apikey.js`
+- Copy `server-config-example.js` and rename it to `server-config.js`
 - Replace the placeholder key with your API key.
 Ask me if you don't have one :)
+- Add the MongoDB username and password.
+Again, ask me if you need it :)

 Run the server:

 `node server.js`

 View the site at http://localhost:3000